GSA/digitalgov.gov/content/news/2015/06/2015-06-12-digitalgov-citizen-services-summit-reflections-from-our-livestream-host-and-full-recording-now-available.md

 ---
 slug: digitalgov-citizen-services-summit-reflections-from-our-livestream-host-and-full-recording-now-available
 date: 2015-06-12 13:30:22 -0400
-title: 'DigitalGov Citizen Services Summit: Reflections from Our Livestream Host, and Full Recording Now Available!'
+title: DigitalGov Citizen Services Summit: Reflections from Our Livestream Host, and Full Recording Now Available!
-summary: 'The second annual DigitalGov Citizen Services Summit was held at GSA headquarters in Washington, DC on May 21.
-This year’s Summit sold out early to in person attendees, attracted nearly 1,200 folks to sign up, and for the first time a live stream was offered for online viewers across the country.'
+summary: The second annual DigitalGov Citizen Services Summit was held at GSA headquarters in Washington, DC on May 21.
+This year’s Summit sold out early to in person attendees, attracted nearly 1,200 folks to sign up, and for the first time a live stream was offered for online viewers across the country.
 authors:
   - bernetta-reese
 topics: